Learning Interpolations between Boltzmann Densities: Abstract

 \section{Abstract}

 We introduce a training objective for continuous normalizing flows that can be used in the absence of samples but in the presence of an energy function.
-Our method relies on either a prescribed or a learnt interpolation $f_t$ of energy functions between the target energy $f_1$ and the energy function of a generalized Gaussian $f_0(x) = |x/\sigma|^p$.
-This, in turn, induces an interpolation of Boltzmann densities $p_t \propto e^{-f_t}$ and we aim to find a time-dependent vector field $V_t$ that transports samples along this family of densities.
-Concretely, this condition can be translated to a PDE between $V_t$ and $f_t$ and we minimize the amount by which this PDE fails to hold.
-We compare this objective to the reverse KL-divergence on Gaussian mixtures and on the $\phi^4$ lattice field theory on a circle.
+Our method relies on either a prescribed or a learnt interpolation $f_t$ of energy functions between the target energy $f_1$ and the energy function of a generalized Gaussian $f_0(x) = ||x/\sigma||_p^p$.
+The interpolation of energy functions induces an interpolation of Boltzmann densities $p_t \propto e^{-f_t}$ and we aim to find a time-dependent vector field $V_t$ that transports samples along the family $p_t$ of densities.
+The condition of transporting samples along the family $p_t$ is equivalent to satisfying the continuity equation with $V_t$ and $p_t = Z_t^{-1}e^{-f_t}$.
+Consequently, we optimize $V_t$ and $f_t$ to satisfy this partial differential equation.
+We experimentally compare the proposed training objective to the reverse KL-divergence on Gaussian mixtures and on the Boltzmann density of a quantum mechanical particle in a double-well potential.